 Backing will determine the underfoot feel, acoustic properties

-On a final note, in order to cut costs, many carpet manufacturers around the world use bitumen and PVC in their carpet backing.
+On a final note, in order to cut the costs of the hospitality carpet, many carpet manufacturers around the world use bitumen and PVC in their carpet backing.
 While there are no specific provisions in place prohibiting manufacturers from doing this, the practice is harmful to the environment.
 If this is an important consideration for you, be sure to ask your supplier about these additives and choose a manufacturer, such as

 Prepare a flooring plan

-It is imperative that before you get started you have a plan of action.
-Mistakes can be costly, particularly with wall-to-wall carpet, where seam placement and direction are critical for optimal results.
-We suggest that you prepare a detailed carpet placement plan and have your carpet supplier check it to ensure all details are correct.
+It is imperative that you, before you get started with your hospitality carpet project, have a plan of action.
+Mistakes can be costly, particularly with wall-to-wall carpets, where seam placement and direction are critical for optimal results.
+We suggest that you prepare a detailed carpet placement plan and have your hospitality carpet manufacturer check it to ensure all details are correct.

 Prepare for your carpet installation